jipiboily/docs-1/docs/welcome.rst

 Use the left navigation bar to browse the documentation, the Search bar in the top-left to look for something specific, or the links below to access some highlights.

-.. note:: Gemnasium Enterprise Edition will be refered as "GEE" in this documentation
+.. note:: Gemnasium Enterprise Edition will be referred as "GEE" in this documentation

 Release Notes
 =============

-1.0.0-beta1 - 2016-09-17
+1.0.0-beta1 - 2016-10-17
 ------------------------

 * First private beta